sindresorhus/sindresorhus.github.com/source/content/apps/aiko.md

 This is unfortunately a flaw in the Whisper model.
 It can sometimes add a sentence like “Thanks for watching!” to the end.
 There is not much I can do about this.

+#### Why must I keep the iOS app open while it transcribes?

+iOS apps are fundamentally restricted from operating in the background for extended periods.
+This ironically even [affects Apple's official apps](https://twitter.com/bzamayo/status/1661133704792621059).

+#### What file formats does it support?

+Any audio and video format that macOS and iOS supports.
+For example: `.m4a`, `.wav`, `.mp3`, `.mp4`, `.mov`.
+It does not support `.ogg`.

 #### How can I transcribe audio from the Voice Memos app?

 **macOS:** Drag and drop the memo into the Aiko window.
 Note that because of a macOS bug, this can sometimes crash Aiko.
 If this happens, try sharing the memo from the Voice Memos app to Aiko instead.